google/zetasql/docs/protocol-buffers.md

 ### Default values and `NULL`s  {#default_values_and_nulls}

-Protocol buffer messages themselves do not have a default value &mdash; only the fields contained inside a protocol buffer have defaults.
-When a full protocol buffer value is returned in the result of a query, it is returned as a blob and all fields are preserved as they were stored, including unset fields.
+Protocol buffer messages themselves don't have a default value; only the non-repeated fields contained inside a protocol buffer have defaults.
+When a full protocol buffer value is returned in the result of a query, it's returned as a blob and all fields are preserved as they were stored, including unset fields.
 This means that you can run a query that returns a protocol buffer, and then extract fields or check field presence in your client code with normal protocol buffer default behavior.

-By default, `NULL` values are never returned when accessing non-repeated leaf fields contained in a `PROTO` from within a SQL statement, unless a containing value is also `NULL`.
-If the field value is not explicitly set, the default value for the field is returned.
-A change to the default value for a protocol buffer field affects all future reads of that field for records where the value is unset.
+However, `NULL` values are never returned when accessing non-repeated leaf fields contained in a `PROTO` from within a SQL statement, unless a containing parent message is `NULL`.
+This behavior is consistent with the standards for handling protocol buffers messages.
+If the field value isn't explicitly set on a non-repeated leaf field, the `PROTO` default value for the field is returned.
+A change to the default value for a `PROTO` field affects all future reads of that field using the new `PROTO` definition for records where the value is unset.

-For example, suppose that `proto_msg` of type `PROTO` has a field named `leaf_field`.
+For example, suppose that `proto_msg` of type `PROTO` has a non-repeated leaf field named `leaf_field`.
 A reference to `proto_msg.leaf_field` returns:

 +   `NULL` if `proto_msg` is `NULL`.
-+ A default value if `proto_msg` is not `NULL` but `leaf_field` is not set.
++   The default value if `proto_msg` isn't `NULL` but `leaf_field` isn't set.
-+ The value of `leaf_field` if `proto_msg` is not `NULL` and `leaf_field`
++   The value of `leaf_field` if `proto_msg` isn't `NULL` and `leaf_field` is
+    set.

+The behavior is similar for repeated fields because protocol buffers can't define a default value for repeated fields.
+ZetaSQL represents repeated fields as arrays, so a reference to `proto_msg.repeated_field` returns:

++   `NULL` if `proto_msg` is `NULL`.
++   An empty `ARRAY` (as `[]`) if `proto_msg` isn't `NULL` but `repeated_field`
-  is set.
+    isn't set.
++   An `ARRAY` containing each value of `repeated_field` if `proto_msg` isn't `NULL` and `repeated_field` is set.

 ###  `zetasql.use_defaults`